 The Anzac Centenary Memorial Walk connects the South Australian National War Memorial on North Terrace with the Torrens Parade Ground.
-The 280m walk takes you along Kintore Avenue outside of Government House and depicts images and storyboards of the men, women and animals who have service our country during wartime.
+The 280m walk takes you along Kintore Avenue outside of Government House and depicts images and storyboards of the men, women and animals who served Australia during wartime.

 If you walk across the footbridge you can visit Adelaide Oval.
 Adelaide Oval is home to the Bradman Collection in the Riverbank stand.
 Browse Sir Donald’s personal collection of cricket memorabilia, test your skills with the interactive museum and watch footage in the theatrette.